The truth about the AS11-40-5863/69 photoshopped compilation

 P.S.
 The antenna portion of the image is not from another mission.
 As we clearly state in the caption, Ed used “a portion of AS11-44-6576, which was taken in orbit after undocking.”
 So it is Eagle, but not on the lunar surface.
 Ed has portrayed Buzz’s egress using a little artistic license.
 It doesn’t need defending.

-The PS from Eric Jones was in direct contradiction with the information we received from Ed two days earlier and we had forwarded to Eric Jones.
-Under enormous pressure from other journal contributors, Eric Jones did change the information he got from us.
-As thank for doing the hard work Eric Jones is now deleting our credits from the ALSJ.
-Shame on you Dr Eric Jones you are not a reliable historian in our opinion.
-Proper credit, as long as you agree, with the chief editor!
+The PS from Eric Jones completely contradiction the information we had received from Ed two days earlier, and that we had forwarded to Eric Jones.
+Under pressure from other journal contributors Eric Jones did eventually change the information on the website.
+As thanks for our hard work Eric Jones is now deleting our credits from the ALSJ.
+Shame on you Dr Eric Jones, you are not a reliable historian in our opinion.
+Proper credit given, as long as you agree with the chief editor!

-Cached version 2013 of our credits as Eric Jones refers to in his email.
+Cached version from 2013 of our credit, as Eric Jones refers to in his email.

-However today our credits are removed by the ALSJ, what kind of a historical archive would do that?
+However, if you go to the archive today this credit has been removed by the ALSJ.
+What kind of historical archive would do that?

 1 November 2012 In early 2008, Ed Hengeveld used portions of AS11-40-5863 to 69 to create a view of Buzz on the porch (4.0 Mb or 0.4 Mb).
 Neil did not capture the top rear of the LM with these pictures.
 Journal Contributor GoneToPlaid points out that Ed filled the gap with a portion of AS17-149-22860, which was taken in orbit after undocking.